harrisbaird/dailyteedeals/README.md

 * Download and edit the `docker-compose.yml` file.
 * Run `docker-compose up` in the directory containing the `docker-compose.yml` file.

+A Postgres database dump is available (`dump.sql.gz`)
+Images are not included as they are too large for GitHub (~100GB)

 ## Frontends